info201b-au2022/A2-Starter/README.md

 > (3) Imagine: We cannot only focus on inequitable outcomes, because then we will never get to the root cause of injustice.
 In order to truly dismantle power, we have to imagine our end point not as “fairness,” but as co-liberation.
 > (4) Teach: The identities of data scientists matter, so how might we engage and empower newcomers to the field in order to shift the demographics and cultivate the next generation of data feminists?

-- How does the CountLove project embody one or more of these 4 forms of challenging power?
-Please answer in at least 3-4 sentences (3 points)
+**(R7a)** How does the CountLove project embody one or more of these 4 forms of challenging power?

-- What is the most interesting or surprising thing you learned from this analysis?
+**(R7b)** What is the most interesting or surprising thing you learned from this analysis?
 Please answer in at least 2-3 sentences (2 points)

-- What is a kind of analysis that you would like to do or that would be interesting to do with the CountLove data that you don't have the time or skills to accomplish at this moment?
+**(R7c)** What is a kind of analysis that you would like to do or that would be interesting to do with the CountLove data that you don't have the time or skills to accomplish at this moment?
 Please answer in at least 2-3 sentences (2 points)

 ## Your Responses and Reflections